The Evil of Frankenstein: Production

 The script for the film by Anthony Hinds was based on a story synopsis that Peter Bryan submitted in May 1958 for the aborted Tales of Frankenstein television series.
 The film breaks continuity from the preceding film, The Revenge of Frankenstein.
 Denis Meikle described the break: "Any pretext of a connection to The Revenge of Frankenstein is dispensed with in a brazen display of contempt for continuity.
 A flashback creates a prior history that is wholly unrelated to the last Sangster script and is instead plundered from Universal's Frankenstein Meets the Wolfman."

 The film was in production from 14 October to 16 November 1963 at Bray Studios in Windsor, Berkshire and on location at Black Park Country Park in Wexham, Buckinghsamshire.
 The film was made during Hammer's six-year co-production pact with Columbia Pictures.
 This led to the company to make a few productions a year with Universal Pictures, with The Evil of Frankenstein being the only film that Hammer made that was financed by Universal in 1963.
-The film's version of the Monster is noted for resembling the one in Universal Pictures' original Frankenstein series of the 1930s and 1940s, including the distinctive laboratory sets as well as the flat-headed look of Jack Pierce's monster make-up which had been designed for Boris Karloff.
+The film's version of the Monster (Kiwi Kingston) is noted for resembling the one in Universal's original Frankenstein series of the 1930s and 1940s, including the distinctive laboratory sets as well as the flat-headed look of Jack Pierce's monster make-up which had been designed for Boris Karloff.
 Earlier Frankenstein films by Hammer had studiously avoided such similarities for copyright reasons.
 However, a new film distribution deal had been made between Hammer and Universal.
 As a result, Hammer had free rein to duplicate make-up and set elements.

 Additional scenes for American television were filmed on 14 January 1966 at Universal Studios in Los Angeles adding a new subplot featuring Steven Geray, Maria Palmer and William Phipps, who had not appeared in the original version.

 Release

 The Evil of Frankenstein had its premiere in London on 19 April 1964 at the New Victoria Theatre.
-It received a general release in the country in 31 May 1964.
+It received a general release in the country on 31 May 1964.
 It later received a release in the United States by Universal Pictures on 8 May 1964.

 Television version

-The film was shown on NBC in the United States as part of their NBC Saturday Night at the Movies on 2 January 1968 with two additional scenes, extending the running time to 97 minutes.
+The film was shown on NBC in the United States as part of their NBC Saturday Night at the Movies on 2 January 1968 with two additional scenes, to extend the running time.